Vodkashot28/eti-net-intelligence-api/README.md

-Ethereum Inc Network Intelligence API
+eInc Network Intelligence API
 ============

-This is the backend service which runs along with ethereum inc and tracks the network status, fetches information through JSON-RPC and connects through WebSockets to [eti-netstats](https://github.com/etherinc/eti-netstats) to feed information.
+This is the backend service which runs along with eInc and tracks the network status, fetches information through JSON-RPC and connects through WebSockets to [eti-netstats](https://github.com/etherinc/eti-netstats) to feed information.